 Active-duty service member in the U.S. military, are eligible to receive the VA home loan.
 In comparison to conventional loans, military members are much better off pursuing a VA loan.
 This loan offers no money down, easier qualifying standards, no set credit requirement, a reduced funding fee and no mortgage insurance required, among numerous other benefits.
+In fact, Active Duty Purple Heart recipients will have their funding fees waived starting on January 1, 2020.
 Since the creation of the loan program as part of the original GI Bill, it has helped millions of veterans achieve the ideal of homeownership.

 With 700,000 troops given Permanent Change of Station orders annually, it is of great importance that these men and women know what options exist and how they can help them find and afford sustainable housing.
 A common misconception of the VA loan is that it is only accessible by veterans; this could not be further from the truth.
 Active duty personnel qualify for a VA home loan if they have completed 90 days of continuous service.
 Active-duty status does not negatively impact eligibility; the only thing it may impact is the size of your loan entitlement.
 The base loan entitlement amount is for $36,000 and is determined by income, debts, and the applicant’s current entitlement usage, among other factors.

 In order for an active duty service member to begin the approval process for a VA home loan, they must provide specific documentation.

 The first step to be undertaken in the loan process is to confirm your eligibility.
 For active-duty military personnel, this means using your service number, as opposed to your discharge form.
 Active-duty members of the military are required to obtain a Statement of Service from their CO, whereas veterans are required to obtain a copy of their DD214 form. **Note, VA Home Loan Centers can provide you with your Certificate of Eligibility (C.O.E.).
 To order a C.O.E., complete the form above or call 888-573-4496.